Where Is The Bowel Located In The Body? | Understanding Anatomy

 Microbial Turf in the Small Intestine

 Compared to the colon, the small intestine has fewer bacteria—about 10² to 10⁶ per milliliter.
-They help fine-tune enzyme action and modulate local immunity.
-But when they overgrow—known as SIBO—you can face bloating, diarrhea, and missing out on essential nutrients.
+These organisms can influence digestion and local immune activity.
+But when they overgrow—known as small intestinal bacterial overgrowth, or SIBO—you can develop bloating, diarrhea, excess gas, and nutrient-absorption problems.

 Colon Colonies: Microbiota in the Large Intestine

 The colon is a microbial city, hosting around 10¹⁰ to 10¹¹ microbes per gram.
-These residents ferment fiber into short-chain fatty acids—think butyrate—that feed colon cells and keep inflammation in check.
-A healthy balance here means a happier gut and better overall health.
+These residents ferment fiber into short-chain fatty acids, including butyrate, that help nourish colon cells and support normal barrier function.
+A healthier balance here is generally associated with better digestive resilience and overall gut health.

 Troubleshooting the Tube: Common Disorders